 Information Architecture and Workflows

-One of the first steps of the app design process is developing rules as a part of your app’s information architecture.
+One of the first actions to take in the app design process is developing rules as a part of your app’s information architecture.
 You’ll need to establish what data will be present within your app, how it will be displayed, and how the users will interact with it.

 On the basis of the above, you’ll then create workflow diagrams that can be very helpful in keeping track of all possible user interactions.
 Essentially, they will let you see how your app’s navigation is implemented.